 On the fateful day of May 25, 1927, while riding with his wife toward home, near the residence of William Bowman, near Confluence, the 73-year-old Orville "dropped dead," said the Republican.
 "It was found that he died instantaneously."
 A physician gave the cause of death as "valvular heart disease."
 Burial was in the Chapel cemetery, with Rev. L.H.
 Powell preaching the funeral sermon.
 A lengthy obituary in the Republican said that he "was a man of deep religious convictions, upright and honest in all his dealings, and during his long life never wronged any person but honestly and consistently lived up to the Golden Rule.
 His sudden death was a shock to his many friends.
 For a number of years Mr. and Mrs. Burnworth spent the winters in a house they owned in Confluence, and early in April of each year moved back to their farm in Henry Clay Township. but this year, owing to Mr. Burnworth's health being poor, they did not move until about two weeks before his death.
 After moving to their farm Mr. Burnworth's health appeared to be slightly improved, and he was able to come to Confluence about every day."
 Edna lived for another nearly two decades as a widow.
 She suffered a cerebral hemorrhage and was admitted to the Westmoreland County Home in Greensburg, PA, where she passed away on New Year's Eve 1946.
 Her remains were brought back to Johnson Chapel for burial.
 W.L.
 Hendricks of Greensburg was the informant for her death certificate.

 Stepdaughter Alverda Burnworth (1856-1913) was born on Feb.
 21, 1856.
 She was but a girl of four when her mother died, and was age eight when her father married Annabel Flanagan.
 Alverda never married but spent her life in the Johnson Chapel area, staying active as a "house girl on farm."
 At the age of 13, in 1869, she joined the membership rolls of the Methodist Episcopal Church, which at the time was led by Rev. Freshwater.
 She "remained a consistent Christian until death," reported the Meyersdale Republican.
 In about 1912, she was diagnosed with pancreatic cancer, and in June 1913 was admitted to Mercy Hospital in Pittsburgh, but not able to be cured, she was sent home.
-She died on July 26, 1913 at the age of 57.
+She succumbed to her malady on July 26, 1913 at the age of 57.
 Burial was in the chapel's burying ground, then known as "Fairview Cemetery."
 Reported the Republican, "The funeral took place at 2 o'clock,...
 Rev. C.W.
 Hoover, officiating.
 The pall-bearers were five brothers and one brother-in-law.
 Those who attended the funeral from a distance were: Mr. and Mrs. J.W.
 Wilson, Elmer [sic] Grove; Mrs. T.M.
 Bowmer, Cheat Haven; Mrs. Chelsea Slicer, Meyersdale; N.R.
 Burnworth and four children, Uniontown, and Mrs. Jas.
 O'Hara, Scottdale."

 Daughter Chelsea Burnworth (1869-1948) was born on the Fourth of July 1869 at Johnson Chapel.
 She bore a daughter in 1900, Winona B. "Nona" Krepps, but the identity of the girl's father is not known.
 In 1900, when she was age 30 and unmarried, Chelsea lived with her parents at Johnson Chapel.
 Then on July 17, 1907, at age 38, she married 34-year-old carpenter James W. Wilson (1873-1963), the son of Alphus Evans and Nancy Margaret (Ellis) Wilson.
 Rev. Thomas Charlesworth, pastor of the Methodist Episcopal Church, led the nuptials held at Johnson Chapel.
 Census records for 1910 show the couple living under the roof of James' widowed father in Dunbar, Fayette County, PA.
 At some point daughter Winona adopted the "Burnworth" surname.
 They relocated to Selinsgrove/Elm Grove, Snyder County, PA where they lived in 1913.
 Later, they returned to Dunbar, where the family belonged to the Church of Jesus Christ.
 Chelsea suffered from hardening of the arteries and hypertension and died at home on Aug.
 28, 1948, at the age of 79.
 Following funeral services held at the home of her sister in law Eva McMillen at Little Summit, near Dunbar, her remains were lowered into repose in Laurel Hill Cemetery.
 James survived his wife by 15 years.
 He died in Connellsville State General Hospital at the age of 89 on Oct.
 30, 1963.